UUDigitalHumanitieslab/coloringbook/Readme.md

     MYSQL_DB=abcdefg
     MYSQL_ROOT_PASSWORD=abcdefg

-Secondly, a file `config.py` should be created in the `coloringbook` package folder with minimally the following contents.
+The setting `CONFIG_FILE` should be refer to the name of a configuration file (e.g. `CONFIG_FILE=config.py`).
+Create this file, put it in the `coloringbook` package folder and add at least the following settings.

     SQLALCHEMY_DATABASE_URI = 'mysql://coloringbook:myawesomepassword@localhost/coloringbook'
     SECRET_KEY = '12345678901234567890'